GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![haptic feedback pins](/docs/images/buildguide/haptic_pins.jpg)

-Now you can solder the pins and use a flush cutter to snap of the excess.
+Now you can solder the pins and use a flush cutter to snap off the excess.
 Remember to hold your hand above them or wear eye protection while doing so.

 ![haptic feedback snap of pins](/docs/images/buildguide/haptic_snap.jpg)